aakash-kori/aakash-kori.github.io/_posts/2020-2-29-debugging-and-patching-docker.md

 # Post Debugging

 After figuring out the issue, You may want to patch the environment or rollback and also do some basic cleanup.
 Rollback would be to tag previous tag to latest.
-In case previous tag is not available (as it is first deployment) or the version has some specific changes which cannot be reverted and patch release may take time, there is need to patch the docker.
+In case previous tag is not available (as it is first deployment) or the version has some specific changes which cannot be reverted and patch release may take time, then docker needs to be patched.

 ## Rollback